Original Thumb Pick / Bearclaw Thumb Pick

 Simply click this link to order.
-The price is $25.
+The prices are $25 for the Original and $20 for the Bearclaw.
 Shipping will be added automatically by the shopping cart software when you choose the method you prefer.

 We would like to express our gratitude to David Guptill of Guptill Music for allowing us to utilize his Propik frames.
 And a special thanks to my friend Doug Jones aka "Little Brother" for his efforts in helping to design this pick.